Local Rule 4001. MOTIONS FOR RELIEF FROM THE AUTOMATIC STAY; USE OF CASH COLLATERAL OR OTHER RELIEF; EMERGENCY ORDERS

 (1) The court and its individual judges may provide guidelines for applications seeking to approve the use of cash collateral and/or postpetition financing.
 The guidelines will be posted on the court’s website.

-(2) Motions for using cash collateral or obtaining credit to be heard on less than twenty-one (21) days’ notice must be accompanied by separately filed affidavits or declarations setting forth the nature and extent of the immediate and irreparable harm that will result if the request is not granted, and must conform with the requirements to obtain an order shortening time under LR 9006.
+(A) Be accompanied by separately filed affidavits or declarations setting forth the nature and extent of the immediate and irreparable harm that will result if the request is not granted, and

 (c) Agreements.